 2. Tilda – a drop-down terminal

-The specialties of Tilda are that it does not behave like a normal window instead it can be pulled up and down from the top of the screen with a special hotkey.
-Additionally, Tilda is highly configurable.
-It is possible to configure the hotkeys for keybindings, change the appearance and many options that affect the behavior of Tilda.
-Tilda is available for Ubuntu and Fedora through the package manager, also you can check its GitHub repository: https://github.com/lanoxx/tilda
+Tilda’s unique feature is that it does not operate like a typical window; instead, it may be dragged up and down from the top of the screen using a custom hotkey.
+Tilda is also highly customizable.
+It is possible to adjust the hotkeys for keybindings, change the appearance, and many other variables that influence Tilda’s behavior.
+Tilda is available for Ubuntu and Fedora via the package manager, as well as on GitHub.

-It’s another drop-down terminal emulator like Tilda or yakuake.
-You can add features to Guake, only you must have knowledge about Python, Git, and GTK.
+It’s a drop-down terminal emulator similar to Tilda or yakuake.
+You can add features to Guake, but you must be familiar with Python, Git, and GTK.

 Features At A Glance